Buying a Franchise Business? A Legal Overview of the Franchising Relationship

 Work With an Experienced Franchise Lawyer

 Challenges arise whether you are just getting started or own and operate an established franchise.
 It’s essential to have an attorney who understands the complex franchising relationship and can successfully solve legal issues.
-If you need an experienced franchise lawyer, contact Luther Firm, PC, to schedule a consultation.
+If you need an experienced franchise lawyer, contact Luther Lanard, PC, to schedule a consultation.